ruanchaves/hashformers/docs/EVALUATION.md

 * **model**: The name of the model.
 We evaluate ekphrasis under the default settings, and use the reranker only for the SOTA experiment at the bottom row.

 * **hashtags/second**: How many hashtags the model can segment per second.
 All experiments on hashformers had the `batch_size` parameter adjusted to take up close to 100% of GPU RAM.
 A sidenote: even at 100% of GPU memory usage, we get about 60% of GPU utilization.
-So you may get better results by adding more memory.
+So you may get better results by using GPUs with more memory than 16GB.

 * **accuracy**: Accuracy on the Dev-BOUN dataset.
 We don't evaluate the accuracy of `gpt2`, but we know [from the literature](https://arxiv.org/abs/2112.03213) that it is expected to be between `distilgpt2` (at 80%) and `gpt2 + bert` (the SOTA, at 83%).